emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 There are also some differences between the stack and the heap in how they handle data allocation in memory.
 The stack doesn't actually allocate memory; it simply pushes and stores the data.
 On the other hand, the heap performs an allocation before storing the value.
 When you push data to the heap, it looks for a suitable memory location to allocate and store your data, and then it gives you a reference to the memory slot where the pushed data is stored.

-The stack also follows the rule of "first in, last out," meaning that the first data stored on the stack is the last one to be removed.
-Therefore, the first defined variable within your function will also be the last value to be dropped when the function is completed.

 The stack operates on the principle of "first in, last out," which means that the data stored first on the stack is the last one to be removed.
 So, when your function is completed, the variable that was defined first within it will also be the last value to be dropped.
 In simple terms, a "stack" refers to all the variables you define within a function, in the order you define them.

 ```rust